quicwg/base-drafts/draft-ietf-quic-http.md

 If the client receives a CANCEL_PUSH frame, that frame might identify a Push ID that has not yet been mentioned by a PUSH_PROMISE frame.

-A server MUST treat a CANCEL_PUSH frame payload does not contain exactly one variable-length integer as a connection error of type HTTP_MALFORMED_FRAME.
+An endpoint MUST treat a CANCEL_PUSH frame which does not contain exactly one properly-formatted variable-length integer as a connection error of type HTTP_MALFORMED_FRAME.